ukmars/ukmarsbot-examples/examples/encoders/README.md

+# Reading the Encoders

+UKMARSBOT can use encoders attached to the drive motors.
+These encoders generate pulses when the motor shaft rotates.
+Normally, magnetic encoders are used and these generate 12 counts per rotation of the shft.
+This example shows how to decode the signals from the motor encoders and use them to update some variables in the program.

+Note that your partcular robot may have the encoders wired in reverse compared to other examples.
+Load the sletch and run it.
+You will see pairs of numbers displayed in the serial monitor.
+These numbers will change as you turn the wheels.
+Turning the wheel forward should make the corresponding counter increase.
+Turning it backward should make the counter decrease.
+You can modify the relevant code section is the numbers change in the wrong direction.

+Check that the counters change by the correct amount for your motor and gearbox. there sould be 12 counts per complete rotation of the motor shaft.
+So, if the motor has a 20:1 gearbox, you should see a change of 12 x 20 = 240 counts for each complete rotation of a wheel.

+## Code Details

 The ATMega328p  used in the Arduino nano has INT0 and INT1 connected to two of the digital pins:

 >    PD2 for INT0  - Arduino Digital Pin 2<br />